substance/interior/_posts/modules/0100-01-01-substance.md

 ## Prequesites

-Make sure you have XCode and Macports installed.
+Make sure you have XCode, Macports, and [CMake](http://www.cmake.org/) installed.
 Then install some libraries:

 	$ port install pcre